slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Being honest may not get you a lot of friends but it’ll always get you the right ones."
 -- John Lennon*

-### Why most people don’t like networking?

-Handling rejection is hard.
-Period.

-We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.
-Forget those who forget you.
-Those who want to stay in your life, will always find a way.

-> *"I don’t know if you’ve ever noticed this, but first impressions are often entirely wrong."
--- Lemony Snicket*

-> *"Don’t take it personally when someone turns you down.
-Assume they are like you: busy, occupied, distracted.
-Try again later.
-It’s amazing how often a second try works."
--- Kevin Kelly*

-### How to curate your network?

-Hints:

-- Building new connections is important but it’s even more important to remember your connections that already exist.
-The difference between success and failure can be as simple as keeping in touch.
-- Form relationships with those who seem like they’ll give as much than they take.